starnger-1000/Induction--Program/README.md

 We were 11 people in the workshop which included of ECE and EE and we were sent to welding workshop where thy told us about different metals like ferrous and non ferrous and how different metals can be joint and what methods we can join

 We were here for 2 Hours and they also told us about which notebook and uniform to use and this ends the day

+# Day 8,11 august 2025
+Today on the starting of the day we were taught about canva by our seniors then for our next class we had with our phy teacher he taught us about many things which were also connected to our syllabus

+Then we had our very first lecture of engg. drawing and graphics and first we had introductoins then we started with what are the material required and in what ratio to write alphabets on graph and much more
+## workshop - Welding
+then we had our workshop class and our sir told us aboul many things about welding and then he taught us to use grinder and how to handle the sharp edge after grinding and then we tried to do this ourselves and this was wonderful and exciting

+# Day 9, 12 august 2025
+Today at the starting we had our first economics class which was then cancelled for id card formation procedure and then after this we had our physics class where we went to the physics lab and performed the experiment on how after increasing the distance the radius of laser also increases

+And after the break we had our PPS class it was our first PPS class and we introduced ourselves and we were taught about basics of parts of computer,main sources and more
+Today was an interesting day

+# Day 10,13 august 2025
+Today our first class was of workshop
+## Workshop-welding
+on our very first class our sir was absent and a different sir came and taught us about how the workshops works and how the marks are divided Then it was our physics lecture where we continued where we previously left

+After break we had our engg drawing and graphics class where we were taught how to write and how to use drafter